 § 26-6.
 Legislative procedure for drafting of local laws, ordinances and resolutions [Amended 4-5-2017 by Ord.
 No. 17-26].

 A. All local laws, ordinances or resolutions, or any other papers to be presented to the Council, shall carry the name of the Council member(s) sponsoring same, with the name(s) of the member(s) reviewing the legislation listed on the legislation.

 B. Requests for legislation from the Mayor, members of the Council, department heads, and the general public shall be referred to the City Clerk, who shall forward same to the President of the Council for appropriate committee designation.
 Any request for legislation to be forwarded to the Corporation Counsel for drafting, following approval by the designated committee(s), shall be approved by a majority of each of the designated committee(s).
 A request for legislation may be removed from committee for drafting if approved by a majority of the member of Council.

-C. The Clerk shall not process a late request for a legislation unless so authorized by a majority of the members of the appropriate committees or by a majority of the members of Council.
+C. The Clerk shall not process a late request for a legislation unless so authorized by City Council President.

 All first reading legislation shall be referred by the sponsoring Council member to the appropriate committee(s), unless unanimous consideration is requested.
 Upon receiving the right of the floor, a council member may move to holdover the pending question to the next regular business meeting.
 The request to holdover must receive a second.
-Upon a motion and a second, the question will be held over to the next regular business meeting.
+Upon a motion and a second, the question will be held over to the next regular business meeting or special meeting called to consider such legislation.
 The motion or second may be withdrawn at any time.
 The Council President will decide whether or not to allow discussion on the question to continue.
-The Council President’s decision may be overruled by a majority vote of the full council.

 § 26-8.
 Council member sponsoring legislation to move for formal adoption.